| The

 The

-Enginion unit was initially developed as a small commercial unit with a
+Enginion Steamcell unit was initially developed as a small commercial unit with a

 power output of around 50kWe.
-It too is now evolving into a
+It then evolved into a unit

-unit more appropriate for small apartments and hotels, although the believed
+more appropriate for small apartments and hotels; the target power

-target power output of ~5kWe still makes it unsuitable for domestic
+output of ~5kWe made it unsuitable for domestic

 late 2005. |